oscarpedrero/BloodyRewards/README.md

 | COMMAND                                          |DESCRIPTION
 |--------------------------------------------------|-------------------------------|
 | `.brw add "<NameOfReward" <PrefabGUID> <OnlyForVBlood (true/false)>`   | Command to add an reward.
 To get the PrefabGUID you must visit [Complete list of prefabs](https://discord.com/channels/978094827830915092/1117273637024714862/1117273642817044571) and get the PrefabGUID Value as shown in the image below.
-The last parameter is used to indicate to the drop system if you want to activate this reward so that it drops when killing an NPC Example: .shop reward add "Silver Coin" -949672483 true
+The last parameter is used to indicate to the drop system if you want to activate this reward so that it drops when killing an NPC Example: .brw add "Silver Coin" -949672483 true
 | `.brw list` | Command to get the list of rewards.
 | `.brw remove <NumberItem>` | Command to remove an reward.